MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/build-approval-feature-using-flow.md

 # Build approvals feature using Microsoft Flow

-We recommend that you integrate your approvals feature with Microsoft Flow.
-This will help you implement features such as:
+By integrating your approvals feature with Microsoft Flow, you can implement features such as these:

 - Automatically generate and send request-for-approval emails to approvers.
 - Include active approve and reject buttons in request-for-approval emails.
 - Easy customization of the approval steps, using a framework that most administrators will be able to understand and adjust for themselves.